-For family leisure activities, you can visit Spain's numerous amusement parks, namely waterworld in Lloret de Mar, Costa Brava Aqua Roses and Aqualand Costa Adeje which consist of a water coaster, slides, waterfalls, tubing and many other thrill rides.
-Major Spanish cities such as Madrid, Seville and Cordoba, also host theme parks where you can enjoy roller coasters, carousels, karts, mini golf, swimming pools as well as exotic animals.
+For family leisure activities, you can visit Spain's numerous amusement parks, namely 'Waterworld' in Lloret de Mar, 'Aqua Brava' in Roses and 'Aqualand' in Costa Adeje which consist of a water coaster, slides, waterfalls, tubing and many other thrill rides.
+Major Spanish cities such as Madrid, Seville and Cordoba, also host theme parks where you can enjoy roller coasters, carousels, karts, mini golf, swimming pools, and exotic animals.

 On weekdays (as on weekends) you can also enjoy various Spanish restaurants, tapas bars and pubs in most cities.
 You will also find theatres, cinemas, shopping malls, food courts, etc. Some theatres regularly hold song and dance performances.